pruthvisai9/jan/README.md

-This is ATM withfunctions program in python
+This is ATM withoutfunctions program in python